 - Less Property Taxes Paid by Landlords.
 A decline in the value of rental properties would lead to a decrease in property tax payments made by owners of those properties over time.
-These property tax loses would be partially offset by higher property tax payments resulting from the sales of rental housing.
+These property tax losses would be partially offset by higher property tax payments resulting from the sales of rental housing.
 This is because property sales often cause property tax bills to reset at a higher level.
 Revenue losses from lower property values would be larger than revenue gains from increased sales.
-Because of this, the measure would reduce overall property tax payments. - More Sales Taxes Paid by Renters.
+Because of this, the measure would reduce overall property tax payments over time. - More Sales Taxes Paid by Renters.
 Renters who pay less in rent would use some of their savings to buy taxable goods. - Change in Income Taxes Paid by Landlords.
 Landlords' income tax payments would change in several ways, both up and down.
+Some landlords would receive less rental income.
+This would reduce their income tax payments.
+On the other hand, over time, landlords would pay less to buy rental properties.
+This would reduce expenses they can claim to lower their income tax payments (such as mortgage interest, property taxes, and depreciation).
+This would increase their income tax payments.
 The overall effect on state income tax revenue is not clear.

 Overall, the measure likely would reduce state and local revenues over time.
 The largest effect would be on property taxes.
 The amount of revenue loss would depend on many factors, most importantly how communities respond to this measure.
 For example, if communities that already have rent control expand their rules to include newer homes and single-family homes, revenue losses could be in the high tens of millions of dollars per year.
 If many communities create new rent control rules, revenue losses could be larger.
-If few communities make changes, revenue losses would be minor.
+If few communities make changes, revenue losses would be more limited and dependent on the scope of rent control laws that automatically expanded in response to the repeal of Costa-Hawkins.

 Increased Local Government Costs.
 If cities or counties create new rent control laws or expand existing ones, local rent boards would have increased costs.
+For communities where rent control laws expand automatically, costs also could increase.
 Depending on local government choices, these costs could range from very little to tens of millions of dollars per year.
 These costs likely would be paid by fees on owners of rental housing.